AsexGenomeEvol/Timema_asex_genomes/side_proj/A_raw_reads/README.md

 For the correspondance table between original file names from the sequencing facility and standardized file names used in the next steps, see :
 [correspondance table (table for download)](./resequencing_samples)

+The paired-end fastq files have then be trimmed for presence of Illumina adapters and quality [here](../B_cleaned_reads).

 ### Species and individual aliases :